logan-robbins/quadracode/README.md

 - **Agent Management** scripts and tools enable the orchestrator to spawn/delete agents autonomously based on workload
 - **Redis-MCP proxy** exposes the Redis transport to MCP-compatible clients for runtime tool loading
 - **Streamlit UI** (`8501`) provides multi-chat management, live stream inspection, and trace visualization
+- **Context Metrics Stream** (`qc:context:metrics`) records every `pre_process`, `post_process`, `tool_response`, `curation`, `load`, `externalize`, and `governor_plan` event so you can audit what the context engine did turn-by-turn

 Every message is a simple envelope: `timestamp`, `sender`, `recipient`, `message`, and `payload` (JSON).
 The payload carries threading metadata, correlation IDs, tool outputs, and routing hints.

+### Context Engineering Node

+Every orchestrator turn traverses an opt-in context engineering pipeline:

+1. **`context_pre`** scores the active state, runs the MemAct curator when quality dips or the window overflows, and pushes just-in-time context via the progressive loader.
+2. **`context_governor`** (LLM-backed) reviews the latest state, plans retain/compress/summarize/externalize/discard operations, and hands the driver a goal-aware prompt outline.
+3. **`driver` / tools** execute with the trimmed, skill-aware context; tool responses flow back into the working set automatically.
+4. **`context_post`** reflects on the turn, updates the evolving playbook, appends curation rules, and checkpoints if needed.
+5. **`context_tool`** captures each tool output, evaluates relevance, and—when payloads are large—invokes the reducer to summarise them.

+The reducer uses Anthropic’s Claude Haiku by default (configurable via `ContextEngineConfig.reducer_model`) to map/reduce long blobs into concise summaries while embedding a `restorable_reference`.
+The progressive loader now includes a **skills catalog** that stages SKILL.md metadata, loads full skill content on demand, and queues linked references for future turns.
+Tool outputs are captured automatically, externalized segments can be persisted to disk via `externalize_write_enabled`, and each stage emits structured metrics that feed the Streamlit dashboard and the e2e logs.

 ## How It Works